On This Page:

 What are the Key Segments of the Salon Industry?

 Salons are businesses that specialize in the application of cosmetics to both women and men.
-Hair salons, nail salons, skincare treatments, and other sub-segments are all part of the market.
+Hair salons, nail salons, and skincare treatments.
 Many salons promote themselves as full-service establishments that provide a wide range of services including haircuts, manicures, waxing, skincare, and tanning.

 Hair and Nail Salons